 Your Best Bet

 Finally, there is nothing more important than hiring a qualified divorce attorney to handle your divorce, from child support to spousal support.
 When it comes to protecting your hard-earned personal property, don’t gamble with your future by hiding any finances.
 Your best bet is to consult a skilled and experienced divorce attorney to help you preserve your assets.
 Be honest with your attorney about any and all financial information, and your odds of achieving a favorable ruling will greatly increase.

 Taly Thiessen, One of Houston’s Strongest Family Law Attorneys

-Whether you’re concerned about a dishonest ex-spouse or you’re trying to protect assets that are rightfully yours, it’s absolutely vital that you hire an attorney who has real courtroom experience and a deep family law expertise to back it up.
+Whether you’re concerned about a dishonest ex-spouse or you’re trying to protect assets that are rightfully yours, it’s absolutely vital that you hire a Houston family law attorney who has real courtroom experience and a deep family law expertise to back it up.

 Taly Thiessen combines trial-tested battle strategies with a family law-savvy to deliver strong representation during your divorce or custody hearing.
 To start preparing your case, contact us today to schedule a consultation.